This guide covers museums, markets, and other attractions in Tel Aviv and Jaffa and suggests how to spend several days in the city.

 • Researchers’ Night is an annual science festival held in research and scientific institutions since 2007.
 Join us for a visit to Researchers’ Night.

 • Automotor is an annual car exhibition held at the Tel Aviv Convention Center, usually during Passover vacation.
-Automotor 2013 was special since, beyond regular cars, there were different cars from movies, including the Batmobile.
+Automotor 2013 was special because, in addition to regular cars, there were cars from movies, including the Batmobile.

 • Join us for a Yanni World Tour concert.